Session 2 - Module A: Advanced LangChain Patterns¶

 context: Dict[str, Any]) -> Dict[str, Any]:

-Analysis agent initialization retrieves existing agents or creates new specialized analysis capabilities.
-Agent caching optimizes performance while ensuring appropriate analysis expertise is available.
+Analytics agent initialization retrieves existing agents or creates new specialized analytical capabilities.
+Agent caching optimizes performance while ensuring appropriate data analytics expertise is available.

-We create a structured analysis prompt that focuses on different analytical dimensions:
+We create a structured analytics prompt that focuses on different analytical dimensions:

 Perform: